Randers HK: History

 Randers HK was founded in 1996 as a collaborative effort between several smaller clubs from the Randers Municipality to create a handball team that could represent the region at the top level.

 In 2000, they reached the final of the Women's EHF Challenge Cup.
-In 2002 they won their first medal in domestic championship a bronzemedal finishing third.
+In 2002 they won their first medal in domestic championship; a bronze medal finishing third.

 The season 2009/2010 was the greatest in the history of the club, Randers HK finishing runner-up in the domestic championship GuldBageren Ligaen and winning the Women's EHF Cup.
 In 2011/2012, they finally won the Danish Championship.
-In 2016, they lifted the Danish Cup trophy.
+In 2016, they lifted the Danish Cup.

 In November 2022, the club decided to declare itself bankrupt after failing to raise over DKK 5 million.
 The club was then withdrawn from the league with immediate effect.
 However, the club managed to restart in the 2nd division.
 For the 2024/25 season, the club played in the 1st Division, but they were relegated immediately the season after.